MiguelEloii/pokedex-database/README.md

 ## About Me

-I'm Miguel, transitioning into Quality Assurance with a focus on backend testing, API testing, and test automation.
+I'm Miguel, transitioning into Quality Assurance with a focus on automation testing, API testing, and manual testing.
 This project demonstrates my SQL skills and QA mindset as I build hands-on experience in software quality assurance.

 **Connect with me:**
 - GitHub: [@MiguelEloii](https://github.com/MiguelEloii)